Santa Barbara Festival Ballet

 • Ages: 3–18 years old

-The leadership team includes Artistic Director Valerie Huston, Artistic Director Emerita Denise Rinaldi, and instructors Conor Adler, Georgia Goldsmith, Madeline Stiner, Bella Schwartz, and Meredith Ventura.
-Denise Rinaldi holds Fellowship (passed with distinction) in Cecchetti USA and the Imperial Society of Teachers of Dancing, is a member of Cecchetti International, serves as Chair of the Board of Directors for Cecchetti USA, and is an examiner for the organization, and she holds a degree in Theater from the University of California, Santa Barbara.
-Valerie Huston is a Senior Lecturer on the dance faculty at the University of California, Santa Barbara, holds a B.F.A. in ballet from the University of Utah, and has received a lifetime achievement award in dance from the Santa Barbara Dance Alliance.
-Other instructors hold degrees including a BA from UC Santa Barbara, B.A. in Dance from UC Santa Barbara, B.A. in Political Science from UC Irvine, BFA in Dance Performance from Butler University, and B.F.A. and M.F.A. degrees in Dance, with ongoing Ph.D. studies in Theater, Dance, and Performance Studies at UC Santa Barbara.
+The leadership team includes Artistic Director Valerie Huston and Artistic Director Emerita Denise Rinaldi.
+Faculty credentials include advanced degrees and professional training, such as Denise Rinaldi’s Fellowship in Cecchetti USA and the Imperial Society of Teachers of Dancing, described as the highest teaching qualification awarded, and her roles as Chair of the Board of Directors and examiner for Cecchetti USA.
+Valerie Huston is a Senior Lecturer in dance at the University of California, Santa Barbara, holds a B.F.A. in ballet from the University of Utah, and has received a lifetime achievement award in dance from the Santa Barbara Dance Alliance.
+Other listed instructors hold degrees in dance or related fields from institutions including UC Santa Barbara, New York University Tisch School of the Arts, the University of California, Irvine, Butler University, and Hollins University.

 • Ages: 3–18 years old

-The leadership team includes Artistic Director Valerie Huston, Artistic Director Emerita Denise Rinaldi, and instructors Conor Adler, Georgia Goldsmith, Madeline Stiner, Bella Schwartz, and Meredith Ventura.
-Denise Rinaldi holds Fellowship (passed with distinction) in Cecchetti USA and the Imperial Society of Teachers of Dancing, is a member of Cecchetti International, serves as Chair of the Board of Directors for Cecchetti USA, and is an examiner for the organization, and she holds a degree in Theater from the University of California, Santa Barbara.
-Valerie Huston is a Senior Lecturer on the dance faculty at the University of California, Santa Barbara, holds a B.F.A. in ballet from the University of Utah, and has received a lifetime achievement award in dance from the Santa Barbara Dance Alliance.
-Other instructors hold degrees including a BA from UC Santa Barbara, B.A. in Dance from UC Santa Barbara, B.A. in Political Science from UC Irvine, BFA in Dance Performance from Butler University, and B.F.A. and M.F.A. degrees in Dance, with ongoing Ph.D. studies in Theater, Dance, and Performance Studies at UC Santa Barbara.
+The leadership team includes Artistic Director Valerie Huston and Artistic Director Emerita Denise Rinaldi.
+Faculty credentials include advanced degrees and professional training, such as Denise Rinaldi’s Fellowship in Cecchetti USA and the Imperial Society of Teachers of Dancing, described as the highest teaching qualification awarded, and her roles as Chair of the Board of Directors and examiner for Cecchetti USA.
+Valerie Huston is a Senior Lecturer in dance at the University of California, Santa Barbara, holds a B.F.A. in ballet from the University of Utah, and has received a lifetime achievement award in dance from the Santa Barbara Dance Alliance.
+Other listed instructors hold degrees in dance or related fields from institutions including UC Santa Barbara, New York University Tisch School of the Arts, the University of California, Irvine, Butler University, and Hollins University.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.